Gut Cleanse: Is it Unscientific?

 Conclusion

-There are ways to naturally support gut health, including exercise, an improved diet with whole foods and a reduction in processed foods, and stress-relieving practices like meditation.
+There are ways to naturally support gut health, including exercise, a diet rich in whole foods, a reduction in processed food intake, and stress-relieving practices like meditation.

-There also exist food supplements with significant clinical backing for their gut health benefits.
+There also exist supplements with significant clinical backing for their gut health benefits.

 Illuminate Labs is a proud member of